-Thanks to a generous donation from The Gerald Schwartz and Heather Reisman Foundation, the Asper School of Business will the Asper School of Business will subsidize a significant amount of students' travel costs to Israel as well as corresponding accommodation and some meal costs while studying abroad and in Canada.
+Thanks to a generous donation from The Gerald Schwartz & Heather Reisman Foundation, the Asper School of Business will the Asper School of Business will subsidize a significant amount of students' travel costs to Israel as well as corresponding accommodation and some meal costs while studying abroad and in Canada.
 Both Mr. Schwartz and Ms. Reisman were honoured with Doctors of Laws, honoris causa, from the University of Manitoba in 2016.

 Selection is competitive and will be based on a combination of scores from an interview, GPA, and year class.
 Preference will be given to students who will most benefit from the experience.
 Only students shortlisted for an interview will be contacted.

-Please submit the 1) Application Form, 2) References (one professor, one professional) 3) a current resume, and the responses to the Application Questions to Amber Pohl at email@example.com by 4:30 p.m. on Monday, November 5, 2018.
-LATE APPLICATIONS WILL NOT BE ACCEPTED.
+Please submit the 1) Application Form, 2) References (one professor, one professional) 3) a current resume, and 4) responses to the Application Questions to Amber Pohl at email@example.com by 4:30 p.m. on Friday, November 1, 2019.
+APPLICATIONS RECEIVED AFTER THIS TIME WILL NOT BE ACCEPTED.

-Visit facebook.com/asperexchange and check out @asperexchange on Instagram for program photos.
+Visit facebook.com/asperexchange and check out @asperexchange and @asperatsep on Instagram for program photos.

 268 Drake Centre